Be Part Of It

 Directions: From New Ross take the N25 for Wexford, for about 13km, Carrickbyrne Hill car park/picnic area is situated on the left hand side of the road.

 Description: Carrickbyrne Hill is a historic and scenic 5km long forest trail with multiple viewing points.
-We will stop a little over 3k for the photos for the jack and Jill people can turn back after the photos of they or continue on the loop of carrickbyrne if they wish there will be refreshment waiting for them as well as face painting for the children.
+There will be refreshments waiting as well as face painting for the children.

 Blue Route Spinc (short route)